-The school is fully committed to ensuring that pupils receive a clear and appropriate education with regard to all protected characteristics.
+The school is fully committed to ensuring that pupils receive a clear and appropriate education regarding all protected characteristics.
 The anti-discrimination pledge is an important part of our work to eradicate all forms of discrimination.
 We recognise that gender identity, sexuality and race are issues in which pupils provide continuing educational guidance.